 - One person has joked that you can notice the people who're there to make friends are the ones who're actually having fun.
 The people who're there to win?
 They're the ones who aren't on familiar terms with everyone else and often vanishes off to their home/hotel room/whatever or go off and do whatever.

 - The issue is also more complicated than it might appear on the surface: These people who are very serious in gaming competitions usually DO have friends.
 It's just that these friends were made outside of competitions, and they're not interested in adding any more people to their social circles.
+They also might prefer to make friends outside of the competition circuit, since it avoids potentially damaging or destroying their friendships should the competition eventually turn ugly.

 - As mentioned, Serious Business is practically a sister trope to this.
 Make something Serious Business, and then you get these people crawling out of the woodwork left and right.